Hello & Welcome

 “What to do About Mama?”

-Share my joys and sorrows as I recount stories of my spouse-caregiving life that began when My Love was first diagnosed with mild cognitive impairment, when I was truly scared and lonely.
+Discover joys and sorrows from my spouse-caregiving life that began when My Love was first diagnosed with mild cognitive impairment…when I was truly scared and lonely.

-At the moment of My Love’s diagnosis, I was plunged, untrained and scared, into the darkness of the most demanding phase of my life, the role of spouse-caregiver.
+Maybe you can relate to the moment of My Love’s diagnosis, when I was plunged, untrained and scared into the approaching darkness of the most demanding phase of my life as a spouse-caregiver.

 Thank you for visiting.